rithvikdirisala18/rithvikdirisala18/README.md

 Hi there 👋, I'm **Rithvik Dirisala**
 💻 Software Engineer

-I’m a Computer Science student at UCLA passionate about building scalable applications, AI-driven solutions, and impactful software products.
+I am a Computer Science Student interested in Software Development and AI/ML -- especially in LLMs and their underlying architecture.
 My experience spans full-stack development, machine learning, and embedded systems, with a strong focus on creating user-friendly and performance-optimized applications.

 ## 🛠 What I Do
   🔸 Software Engineering: I specialize in full-stack development using JavaScript, Python, C++, and Swift, working with frameworks like Node.js, React, Flask, and Express.js.